 The idea of the notorious “Hannibal the Cannibal” started off with Thomas Harris’ best selling book series, including Red Dragon, Silence of the Lambs, Hannibal, and Hannibal Rising.
 After the books were made and received the movies came into play following after the same names as the novels.
 The movies starred some famous actors, including Anthony Hopkins and Jodie Foster.
-Now Hannibal has been turned into a new and riveting TV series that you can stream and watch on one of these Comcast Internet Plans.
+Now Hannibal has been turned into a new and riveting TV series that you can stream and watch with one of these Internet Plans from Time Warner Cable.

 Bryan Fuller developed the show for NBC, and just like the books and movies it is a psychological thriller/horror, but in the form of a TV series.
 The show premiered on April 4th, 2013, with 13 episodes.
 Both following seasons also had 13 episodes.
 The second season first aired on February 28th, 2014, and the last and final season began on June 4th, 2015, and it will come to a close on August 29th, 2015.
 This last season seems to mark the end of Hannibal, as NBC has reportedly canceled the series.